julianmachnitzke/seed-urbs/README.md

 ## Get started

-To launch the website, once all required packages are installed, the user can navigate to the folder where the website is saved by typing 'cd \path\to\your\folder'.
+To launch the website, once all required packages are installed, the user can navigate to the folder where the website is saved by typing `cd \path\to\your\folder`.
 Once redirected to the correct folder the website can be launched by typing `python app.py` into the anaconda console.
 The website is now running on a local host.
 In a browser the website can hence be accessed by navigating to 'http://127.0.0.1:5000'.

-### Users

 ## Next steps and tips

   1. Head over to the tutorial at http://urbs.readthedocs.io, which goes through runme.py step by step.
+This will also help to understand this website.
   2. Read the source code of `runme.py` and `comp.py`.
   3. Try adding/modifying scenarios in `scenarios.py` and see their effect on results.
-  4. If you need a nice python editor, think about using [PyCharm](https://www.jetbrains.com/pycharm/download).
-It has many features including easy Git integration, package management, etc.
-  5. Fire up IPython (`ipython3`) and run the scripts from there using the run command: `run runme` and `run comp`.
-Then use `whos` and inspect the workspace afterward (`whos``).
-See what you can do (analyses, plotting) with the DataFrames.
-Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspiration and the [Pandas [docs](http://pandas.pydata.org/pandas-docs/stable/) as a reference.
+  4. Read the source code of the `app.py` file.
+Here also changes e.g. in the creation of the potential hydro energy (lines 464 to 493) can be commited (for hydro also see [utils.py](https://github.com/julianmachnitzke/seed-urbs/blob/main/static/functions/utils.py) from line 101 onwards).

 ## Further reading
   - For more insights on URBS see the official [URBS GitHub repository](https://learnpythonthehardway.org/book/appendixa.html).